-The party serving interrogatories, pursuant to Rule 33, Fed.
+(a) The party serving interrogatories, pursuant to Rule 33, Fed.
 R. Civ.
 P., requests for production of documents or things, pursuant to Rule 34, Fed.
 R. Civ.
 P., or requests for admission pursuant to Rule 36, Fed.
 R. Civ.
 P., shall provide sufficient space, of not less than one inch, after each such interrogatory or request for the answer, response, or objection thereto.
+Parties are encouraged to serve discovery requests upon the responding person or party by email attachment or by providing a disc, in order to eliminate unnecessary retyping of questions or requests.

-Parties answering, responding, or objecting thereto shall either set forth their answer, response, or objection in the space provided, or shall quote each such interrogatory or request in full immediately preceding the statement of any answer, response, or objection thereto.
-The parties shall also number each interrogatory, request, answer, response, or objection sequentially, regardless of the number of sets of interrogatories or requests, throughout the entire course of the action.
+- (b) Parties responding or objecting to discovery requests shall either set forth their answer, response, or objection in the space provided, or shall quote each such interrogatory or request in full immediately preceding the statement of any answer, response, or objection thereto.
+Any privilege log shall cross reference the specific request to which each assertion of privilege pertains.
+A privilege log shall list documents withheld in chronological order, beginning with the oldest document for which a privilege is claimed. - (c) The parties shall number each interrogatory, request, answer, response, or objection sequentially, regardless of the number of sets of interrogatories or requests, throughout the entire course of the action.